-Local, state, and federal laws prohibit the unlawful possession, use or distribution of illicit drugs and alcohol.
+Local, state, and federal laws prohibit the unlawful possession, use, or distribution of illicit drugs and alcohol.
 Conviction for violating these laws can lead to imprisonment, fines, probation, and/or assigned community service.
-Persons convicted of a drug-and/or alcohol related offense will be ineligible to receive federally funded or subsidized grants, loans, scholarships, or employment https://district.maricopa.edu/regulations/admin-regs/section-2/2-4
+Persons convicted of a drug-and/or alcohol related offense will be ineligible to receive federally funded or subsidized grants, loans, scholarships, or employment.

-- New employees are provided a link to the Employee Handbook online for their reference which outlines: - Standards of conduct. - Annual acknowledgement of Employee Drug and Alcohol Abuse Prevention. - The following notifications of alcohol and drug-related policies and regulations in addition to resources can be found at the Maricopa County Community College District website:
+- New employees are provided a link to the Employee Handbook online for their reference, which outlines: - o Standards of conduct. - Annual Acknowledgement of Employee Drug and Alcohol Abuse Prevention. - The following notifications of alcohol and drug-related policies and regulations in addition to resources can be found at the Maricopa County Community College District website: